-- 4.1 The vast majority of concerns and complaints can be resolved informally.
+- 4.1 All informal concerns made to the school will be taken seriously.
+The vast majority of concerns and complaints can be resolved informally.
 There are many occasions where concerns are resolved straight away through the class teacher, subject leader, mentor, pastoral leader, senior leader, other member of staff or the Headteacher, depending on who the parent first approached, without the need to resort to a formal complaints procedure, and this is preferable for all concerned.
 In some instances, the complainant may also welcome the opportunity for an informal discussion with the Headteacher or other senior member of staff.
-If the complaint concerns the Headteacher then the informal discussion will be held with the Chair of the Local Governing Board. - 4.3 Although this stage involves dealing with the issue informally it may prove helpful later, although not essential at this stage, for the person responding to make a basic record of the issue or complaint raised, which may include brief notes of conversations (face to face or over the telephone), and the responses made. - 4.4 The person who raised the issue should be informed of the action to be taken to resolve the issue.
-It may be helpful to confirm undertakings given about future action or monitoring in writing. - 4.5 If the person is dissatisfied with the response they have been given at this stage, they should be provided with a copy of the Trust's Complaints Policy and the Trust's
+If the complaint concerns the Headteacher then the informal discussion will be held with the Chair of the Local Governing Board.
+Where a complaint is against the chair of the Local Governing Board or any member of the governing board, it should be made in writing to the clerk to the Local Governing Board in the first instance. - 4.2 Although this stage involves dealing with the issue informally it may prove helpful later, although not essential at this stage, for the person responding to make a basic record of the issue or complaint raised, which may include brief notes of conversations (face to face or over the telephone), and the responses made. - 4.3 The Complainant should raise the complaint as soon as possible with the relevant member of staff either in person or by letter or email. - 4.4 The person who the Complainant reports the complaint to will acknowledge the complaint within 5 schools days.
+An investigation shall be carried out and a response will be given within 15 school days from the date of the acknowledgement.
+The Complainant should be informed of any action to be taken to resolve the issue or if the complaint is not upheld.
+It may be helpful to confirm undertakings given about future action or monitoring in writing. - 4.5 If the person is dissatisfied with the response they have been given at this stage, they should be provided with a copy of the Trust's Complaints Policy and the Trust's Complainant Code of Conduct and informed about how to take their complaint to Stage

-Complainant Code of Conduct and informed about how to take their complaint to Stage 2, by referring it to the Headteacher usually in writing (see Annex 2 - Complaints Form).
+2, by referring it to the Headteacher usually in writing (see Annex 2 - Complaints Form).